choonghyunryu/dlookr/README.md

 `binning()` transforms a numeric variable into a categorical variable by binning it.
 The following types of binning are supported.

-- “quantile”: categorize using quantile to include the same frequencies
+- “quantile” : categorize using quantile to include the same frequencies
-- “equal”: categorize to have equal length segments
+- “equal” : categorize to have equal length segments
-- “pretty”: categorized into moderately good segments
+- “pretty” : categorized into moderately good segments
-- “kmeans”: categorization using K-means clustering
+- “kmeans” : categorization using K-means clustering
-- “bclust”: categorization using bagged clustering technique
+- “bclust” : categorization using bagged clustering technique

 Here are some examples of how to bin `Income` using `binning()`.: